LucasDelfino92/morrowindsharp/main.md

 Special Process
 Eye Adaptation (HDR)
 ```
-- Click **Save** after setting up your shader chain
+- Click **Save** after setting up your shader chain.

 > ℹ️ Note that all of these shaders, minus the ones added by mods and which thus won't work without them enabled, are optional.
 In particular, **Special Process** tends to be divisive.

-## Update MWSE
+## Updating MWSE

 Always remember to update MWSE when you install a new MWSE mod.
 Updates are pushed regularly, so there's a chance MWSE may have been updated since you first installed MGE XE in Setup.

-- Run **MWSE-Update.exe** from your game's **Root** folder
+- Run **MWSE-Update.exe** from your game's **Root** folder.
-- A command window will open and close shortly after, having updated MWSE to the latest version
+- A command window will open and close shortly after, having updated MWSE to the latest version.

 > ℹ️ Make it a habit to update MWSE whenever you play Morrowind, and particularly when you download recent mods which rely on MWSE.
 These may have been developed with the latest update in mind.

-# Running Morrowind
+# Runnning Morrowind

-From this point on, *always* use Mod Organizer 2 to run the game and to launch any tools you use.
-Mod Organizer 2 uses a Virtual Files folder, which is kept separate from your Morrowind installation.
-Failing to run the game through Mod Organizer 2 will mean the game won't register any of the installed mods.

-To launch the game, make sure to have the **Morrowind** executable selected from the dropdown menu on the right pane.
-Then, click on the **Run** button to launch the game.
+REMINDER: Run the game using the **Morrowind** option in MO2.

 ![Executables](MO2/MO_Morrowind.png)

 ## In-game Configuration

-- Click **Options**
+- Click **Options**.
-- Select the **Video** tab
+- Select the **Video** tab.
   - Set the **Real-time Shadows** slider all the way to the left, disabling them.
-Morrowind's shadows are buggy, ugly, and are not worth the performance hit
+Morrowind's shadows are buggy, ugly, and are not worth the performance hit.
-  - Set the **View Distance** slider all the way to the right, maximizing render distance for actors and other statics
+  - Set the **View Distance** slider all the way to the right, maximizing render distance for actors and other statics.
-- Select the **Audio** tab
+- Select the **Audio** tab.
   - Set the **Master** slider all the way to the right.
-AURA's sound mixing was designed with this in mind
+AURA's sound mixing was designed with this in mind.
   - Set the **Effects** slider all the way to the right.
-AURA's sound mixing was designed with this in mind
+AURA's sound mixing was designed with this in mind.
   - Set the **Footsteps** slider all the way to the left.
-Character Sound Overhaul's scripted footstep sounds will otherwise overlap with the vanilla footsteps
+Character Sound Overhaul's scripted footstep sounds will otherwise overlap with the vanilla footsteps.

 > ⚠️ You should not adjust your resolution through the **Video** tab, as it will crash the game.
 Instead, run **MGE XE** and adjust it there.